10. Quality Requirements

 Content

-For architects, two kinds of scenarios are important:
+Two kinds of scenarios are especially useful:

 - Usage scenarios (also called application scenarios or use case scenarios) describe the system’s runtime reaction to a certain stimulus.
 This also includes scenarios that describe the system’s efficiency or performance.
 Example: The system reacts to a user’s request within one second.